yfe404/BE-class/README.md

-# Task_01
+# Task_02
-Create a simple C program that exits with the return code 42.
+First, analyze the executable from `Task_01` using `objdump` to understand how the compiler generates assembly code.
+Then recreate the same functionality using x86-64 Assembly with Intel syntax.

 > [!IMPORTANT]
 > Always run `git pull` before commiting/pushing your solutions.

 ## Constraints
-- turn-in directory: `uploads/task01/`
+- turn-in directory: `uploads/task02/`
-- files to turn in: `return_42.c`
+- files to turn in: `return_42.s`
-- allowed functions: none
+- compilation method: `nasm`
-- compilation method: `cc`
+- linking method: `ld`

 ## Expected output
 ``` bash